tellyoung/data_mining_note/data_mining.md

 # Add the pattern to the matcher
 pattern = [{"TEXT": "iPhone"}, {"TEXT": "X"}] matcher.add("IPHONE_PATTERN", None, pattern)
-#The first argument is a unique ID to identify which pattern was matched
-#The second argument is an optional callback.
-#The third argument is the pattern.

 # Process some text
 doc = nlp("Upcoming iPhone X release date leaked")